About the Sonos Amp

 Thoughts from Morgan — Crutchfield Commercial Design Specialist

-"We are very excited about the new Sonos Amp because of upgrades like HDMI connectivity, Airplay 2, and additional power.
-This version is also clearly designed with the professional installer in mind — it's rack-mountable with a clean, black finish that looks great when installed with other components.
+"We are very excited about the new Sonos Amp because of upgrades like HDMI connectivity, AirPlay 2, and additional power.
+This version is also clearly designed with the professional installer in mind — it's rack-friendly with a clean, black finish that looks great when installed with other components.
 And I like that it can output in mono for installations where speakers are too far apart for true stereo sound."

 Sonos will work on your existing Wi-Fi® network.
 Or, you can connect the Amp to your network router, and Sonos will create its own dedicated wireless network for even better performance.

 When you're running speaker wire from the Sonos Amp inside your home to the speakers outside, wall plates can help keep your installation neat and tidy.
 We recommend a dual-speaker "strap" with a decorative wall plate, or a convenient in-wall cable access port.